MvPorcalla/Messenger-Style-Visual-Novel-Template/README.md

-# VNChatSystem-Base
+# Phone Chat Simulation

 **Messenger-Style Visual Novel Template for Unity**

-VNChatSystem is a **modular, production-ready phone chat simulation template** built in **Unity** for narrative-driven games.
+A modular Unity template for building narrative-driven mobile games with a phone chat messenger interface.
+Built on the **BubbleSpinner** dialogue engine — a standalone, data-driven conversation system that handles branching dialogue, media messages, choices, and save/resume state.

 It powers messenger-style storytelling with branching dialogue, CG unlocks, and persistent save states—designed specifically for mobile-first visual novels.

-At its core is **BubbleSpinner**, a fully standalone dialogue engine, paired with a complete phone UI simulation (lock screen → home → chat app).

 ---